FTP Login Incorrect

 File management is essential for everyone owning a website.
 With AwardSpace the file management can be done both via our File Manager or FTP client such as FileZilla.
-However, a common error which you might encounter when using FTP is “FTP login incorrect”.
+However, a common error that you might encounter when using FTP is “FTP login incorrect”.
 In this article, we will review what is causing this error and how to resolve it.

 What is causing the error?

 FTP is a service available both for our Free Hosting and Premium Hosting plans.
-It is common for users to experience various errors in their FTP client due to misconfiguration, missing DNS records or restriction.
+It is common for users to experience various errors in their FTP client due to misconfiguration, missing DNS records, or restrictions.
 The error “FTP login incorrect” is an error that your FTP client will return.
 This could often be caused by simply using incorrect FTP details.
 For example, you might enter an incorrect username or password.
 Another reason for this error would be if your FTP account is pointed to a directory that does not exist.

 ftp-login-error